modin-project/modin/docs/supported_apis/older_pandas_compat.rst

 Pandas backwards compatibility mode
 ===================================

-Modin has certain limited support for running with legacy pandas versions.
+Modin verions 0.16 and 0.17, but no later minor versions, had limited support for running with legacy pandas versions.
+The latest version of Modin no longer has such support.

 Motivation for compatibility mode
 ---------------------------------